Skip to main content

 Logging

 MetriCal uses the log crate to produce logs at various levels of priority.
-Users can set the log level by modifying the docker CLI command that calls MetriCal:
+Users can set the log level by passing verbosity flags to any MetriCal command: